Bonus pension sacrifice: paying your bonus into your pension

 The majority of us if we receive a bonus have it paid into our bank account after UK Income Tax and National Insurance contributions have been deducted.
 Bonus pension sacrifice is when you ask your employer to pay all or some of your bonus into your pension plan.
 One of the biggest reasons for paying your bonus into your pension is because you save on tax and increase your pension pot at the same time.
 But there other things to consider so let’s explore further and you can weigh up whether it's right for you.

-Just bear in mind that the value of a pension can fall as well as rise, and you could get back less than has been put in.
+It's important to remember that the value of a pension can fall as well as rise, and you could get back less than has been put in.

 Your exact tax benefits will depend on your circumstances and may change in the future.